kirbycool/thanx-docs/source/includes/users/_describe.md

 }
 ```

-This endpoint will return the specified user's information.
+This endpoint will return the specified user's information. **Note** The user's phone
+number is **not** gathered by Thanx with the permission to use it for marketing.

 ### HTTP Request